ARTICLES

 The restaurant is spacious enough for a family to visit.

 The spacious interior is filled with the aroma of charcoal to whet your appetite, and the restaurant is conveniently located about a 4-minute walk from JR Nopporo Station, which in recent years has been visited by many baseball fans on their way home from games because it is the shuttle bus stop for the ESCON Field HOKKAIDO.
 If you are worried that the restaurant is full, call ahead.
-Also, since it takes time to bake, it is best to call in advance to make a reservation for take-out.
+Also, since it takes time to bake, it goes smoothly if you call in advance to make a reservation for take-out.

 All prices include tax.